Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Texas Instruments created digital light processing (DLP) in 1987.
 It includes chipsets based on optical micro-electro-mechanical technology using a digital micromirror device, a semiconductor chip with microscopic mirrors arranged in a matrix.
 These tiny mirrors represent at least one pixel within the projected image.
 They were first used in single-chip projectors.

-For example, DLP projectors sometimes used a color wheel that spun around, but it created a rainbow effect, causing flashes of colored shadows in high contrast areas of the screen.
+For example, DLP projectors sometimes used a color wheel that spun around, but it created a rainbow effect, causing flashes of colored shadows in high-contrast areas of the screen.
 Though it’s no longer used in televisions, DLP is still considered a viable technology.
 About 85% of modern digital cinema projectors use it, and it’s also employed as a light source in some 3D printers.
+Unless you need to repair a TV screen that is DLP, you should look for a TV with newer technology if you are in the market for a new TV.
+NanoCell is one of the newest technologies available, and they offer great image quality with wide viewing angles.
+However, keep reading to learn more about DLP TVs.
+Additionally, if you are curious about other types of screens we have page on what are TV screens made of, you may want to check out.

 If your TV fails to power on, or any other issues occur as the OPC light blinks, it is essential to diagnose whether the problem is software or hardware related.
 The first line of action would be to feel the TV unit for excessive heat.